KristopherKubicki/adblock-tester/README.md

 2. Select **Pages** from the sidebar.
 3. Choose **GitHub Actions** as the source and save.

 After the workflow runs successfully, the tester will be available at `https://<username>.github.io/<repository>/`.
+You can see mine at [https://kristopherkubicki.github.io/adblock-tester/](https://kristopherkubicki.github.io/adblock-tester/)

 ## Setup